In all his 30 plus years on the police force, Detective Cushing had never felt so helpless.

 Carlene’s skin was snow white in contrast to her clothes and hair.
 She had always had a somewhat pale complexion, even before becoming a Vampire.
 Her make up was very thick and striking.
 She still loved doing herself up, even though as a Vampire she was now practically asexual.
 Not only did it make her feel more human, but it was yet another way for her to distract herself.
 Everything was so manic and over the top with Carlene not just to distract her, but to overcompensate too.
 As a Vampire she was naturally dead to almost all emotions except for a desire to cause pain and misery.
 She had to really struggle to enjoy anything else.

 Carlene was the first to speak in her thick, guttural cockney accent.
 “Well what do you want Detective?
-Whatever it is I am sorry but I can’t help.
-I am close to cracking possibly the most important case I, or anyone has ever had in this city.
-Please whatever it is, deal with it yourself”
+Whatever it is I am sorry I don’t care love.
+What I’m doing here could save this whole stinking city.
+Please whatever it is, deal with it yourself darling.”

 Just then Rose entered the room.
 “Honestly Cushing I told you, she’s busy.
 Why don’t you just tell me what the problem is?
 I have a fair bit of knowledge on the occult you know, I.” Once again however Cushing interrupted her “Please ladies I don’t have time for this, I really need your help, both of you, if you will only just let me explain“.